 Andy Palmer (ASSISTANT minister)

 Born and raised in Letchworth Garden City, Andy was blessed to grow up hearing about Jesus from a young age.
 Having finished his degree in theology, he worked for a number of years with students at Christchurch Durham, before serving as a men’s worker at St. George’s Dagenham.
 In June 2014, Andy completed his Masters in theology at Oak Hill College, and was ordained here at St. John’s.
 Alongside the privilege of preaching God’s Word, Andy enjoys reading the Bible one-to-one with folk from both congregations.
-He is married to Hannah, and they have a daughter Chloe, and one on the way!
+He is married to Hannah, and they have two children – Chloe, and Caleb.

 Ross Mungavin (youth & children’s worker)